Medication Safety in the Office Practice

 Monitoring

-Implement systems to monitor patients that are prescribed high-alert medications (e.g., warfarin).
-High-alert medications often require ongoing lab monitoring and review of lab results in order to properly determine dosage.
-Systems should ensure that the patient’s test results are reviewed prior to prescription renewals.
+Implement systems to monitor patients who have been prescribed high-alert medications (e.g., warfarin).
+High-alert medications often require ongoing lab monitoring and review of lab results to properly determine dosage.
+Systems should ensure that the patient’s test results are reviewed before prescribing renewals.

 Resources

-List of Error-Prone Abbreviations.
-Institute For Safe Medication Practices.
-(2024, April 17). https://www.ismp.org/recommendations/error-prone-abbreviations-list
+Institute for Safe Medication Practices.
+(2024, April 17).
+List of error-prone abbreviations.